harness/developer-hub/release-notes/continuous-delivery.md

   This issue was caused by there being no difference between the timestamp of the start of the sync step and the actual timestamp returned by the GitOps Sync API.

-  This issue has been fixed by introducing a small delay so that the timestamps do not match.
+  This issue has been fixed by the introduction of a small delay so that the timestamps do not match.

 - A TAS pipeline requires a Tanzu Command step or at least one (but no more than one) App Setup step or at least one (but no more than one) Rolling Deploy step.
 However, when attempts to save a TAS pipeline that does not include any of those steps fail, the message displayed is "Only one App Setup or Rolling Deploy is supported".
 (CDS-82120, ZD-52445)